Multivariate Confluent Hypergeometric Covariance Functions with Simultaneous Flexibility over Smoothness and Tail Decay: Univariate CH and Mat ern Classes and New Results on CH Spectral Density

-While the tail decay of the spectral density of the CH covariance was presented in \cite{ma2022beyond}, we now present in full generality the spectral density of the CH covariance when $\alpha > d/2$ \citep[as noted in][the spectral density is infinite when $0 < \alpha \leq d/2$]{ma2022beyond}. \begin{proposition}[Spectral density of CH covariance] Suppose that $\alpha > \frac{d}{2}$.
-Then the spectral density of the univariate CH covariance is \end{proposition} We present a concise proof in Section \ref{sec:proof}.
-We offer a few comments on this result here.
-Due to the asymptotic expansion of $\mathcal{U}(a, c, z) \overset{z \to \infty}{\sim} z^{-a}$ \citep[13.2.6,][]{NIST:DLMF}, our expression matches the tail of the spectral density found in \cite{ma2022beyond}.
-Notice that the form of the CH covariance and its spectral density have opposite forms in the arguments of $\mathcal{U}$.
-While $\nu$ controls the origin behavior of the covariance and the tail behavior of the spectral density, $\alpha$ controls the tail behavior of the covariance and the origin behavior of the spectral density.
-The exact form of the spectral density gives us additional tools to construct and simulate valid multivariate CH processes, which is the primary focus on this work.
+While the tail decay of the spectral density of the CH covariance was presented in \cite{ma2022beyond}, the spectral density of the CH covariance when $\alpha > d/2$ is presented here. \begin{prop}[Spectral density of confluent hypergeometric covariance] Suppose that $\alpha > d/2$.
+The spectral density of the univariate confluent hypergeometric covariance is \end{prop} A concise proof is provided in the Supplement.
+As noted in the Proof of Proposition 1 in \cite{ma2022beyond}, the spectral density does not exist when $0 < \alpha \leq d/2$, as the covariance function is not absolutely integrable over $\mathbb{R}^{d}$ for these values of $\alpha$.
+This lack of integrability of the covariance function is sometimes used to define long-range dependence.
+The CH class thus exhibits long-range dependence when $0 < \alpha \leq d/2$ and short-range dependence when $\alpha > d/2$ \citep{de_oliveira_simple_2023}.
+Some results in this work only apply to the short-range dependence case, while some apply to both settings.
+Due to the asymptotic expansion of $\mathcalprime{U}(a, c, z) \overset{z \to \infty}{\sim} z^{-a}$ \citep[13.2.6,][]{NIST:DLMF}, the expression matches the tail of the spectral density found in \cite{ma2022beyond}.
+The CH covariance and its spectral density have opposite forms in the arguments of $\mathcalprime{U}$.
+While $\nu$ controls the origin behavior of the covariance and the tail behavior of the spectral density, $\alpha$ controls the covariance's tail and the spectral density's origin.
+Examples of spectral densities are plotted in Fig. \ref{fig:spec_dens}.
+The spectral density proves valuable for the construction, simulation, and estimation of multivariate CH models in the subsequent sections.